ALL WRITE ALREADY!

 “I should write a book about my life”, “I definitely have at least one book in me”.
 How many times have you heard such statements from friends, or even said them yourself (guilty!).

-This week, the BBC posted a story on work and tasks that artificial intelligence will soon be able to perform.
-Apparently by 2049 artificial intelligence programmes will be able to generate a potential bestselling novel without human help.
+According to a recent article by the BBC on the future of artificial intelligence suggests, that by 2049 artificial intelligence programmes will be able to generate a potential bestselling novel without human help.
 You have 30 years to be that unique voice before the proliferation of synthesised selling sensations.

-Despite this apparent deadline, yet most of us cannot, or have not, produced our book.
-Instead writer’s block, scribe suspension, author angst, and poet procrastination, abounds.
+Despite this apparent deadline, most of us cannot, or have not, produced our book.
+Instead writer’s block, scribe-suspension, author-angst, and poet-procrastination, abounds.
 There are a few psychological reasons for this, and I wanted to tackle some so that we can all, finally, rise to our keyboards and drown the world with a thousand voices.

 The greatest story never told: Psychological elements of writer’s block

-The Busy Priority “If only I had the time to write, but I am just so busy”.
+“If only I had the time to write, but I am just so busy”.
 I fall foul of this common excuse myself.
 I am forever busy.
-Busy sorting out my kid’s school homework and activities, the house, the dogs, the cats, the wardrobe, work, cooking, talking with clients, going to work, coming home from work.
+Busy sorting out my kid’s school homework and activities, the house, the dogs, the cats, my wardrobe, work, cooking, talking with clients, going to work, coming home from work.
 So, so busy,that I don’t have the time to write.
 Does this sound like you?
 Then stop and perform a brief audit of your time.
-In Hong Kong in particular “busy” is a common badge of honour.
+In Hong Kong in particular “busy” is a commonly lauded badge of honour.
 We love to be considered busy.
-But ask yourself, “what am I busy doing?”
+But ask yourself, “What am I busy doing?”
 Once you have a list of the activities in the day, audit them.
 Do they make you happy?
 Are you doing too much for someone else?
 If so, why?
 No really, WHY?
 Can you section off 30 minutes a day to sit and write?
 If not, is it because writing is not important to you?
 If writing is important to you, and you are important to you, then you can find the time.
-If you aren’t important to you, come and see me, we need to sort that out.
+If you aren’t important to you, come and see me, we need to sort that out! 😉

 Ready, steady, write.